Ahmad Ali Hasan: Work

 also contributed in the founding of Al Zahra charitable society of and Okaz literary forum in Banias.

 He participated in the founding conference of the Arab Writers Union in Damascus and contributed in several conferences.
 Union also sent him as a part of its cultural delegation to Germany in the early 1970s.

 He published several collections of poetry, including: Alzfrat, River of Beam, Dampness and Shades, Luminous Poems, on the Graves of Loved ones, Sababat.

-Arguments

 He entered at his early age, and his early cultural and literary life in the dialogue on the pages of some magazines, literary and intellectual with Suhail Idris and also with Albert Doumit.
 He also rebutted later in separate books on books by other writers such as Abu Musa Al-Hariri and Abdul Hussein Al-Askari.

 Other topics of interest

 He was interested in history and thought was of his research and books in this area: "Sufism dialectic and affiliation" which is considered as one of the important researches in this field, as he chronicled to the village of Hmmein, and he searched in an analytical and historical reading, and anthropological approach to the life and travels of poet mystic "Almkazhon Alsnjari" quoted through them, as hypotheses of the research, on whereabouts of the tomb of this poet, where it is a place of disagreement.

 In addition to several books included articles in literary criticism, including: Spotlight, Attitudes and Emotions.